fjrdomingues/flag_jquery/Tutorial.md

 - Click -> alert
 - $(document).ready(function)
+- mouseenter e mouseleave
+- focus and blur
+- keyup and e.target.value on an input
-- Click change HTML
+- change on select
-- Hover